 AS YOU ENTER the upstairs space, courtesy of the architects of the Standard Bank Gallery, there’s an implicit sense of event.
 This is obviously always the case.
 But it’s enhanced several-fold in Gordon Froud’s first major retrospective.
 How?
 Curatorial decisions have dramatically place a massive polyhedron in your face.
 This exhibition is about time – but it’s also all about space and geometry and God.

 But ah! you might cry, as you summit the staircase, this polyhedron is stumped.
 It’s got blunt points.
 It’s dramatic, sure, but there’s something artisanal about it.
 And then you step a little closer and look at the tessellation wall works, which surround said polyhedron.
-They may you feel as though you have stepped into a child’s kaleidoscope on crack.
+They make you feel as though you have stepped into a child’s kaleidoscope on crack.
 And then you realise they’re made of black plastic coathangers and cable ties, and the blunt edges of the polyhedron are appropriate because the whole object is made of giant traffic cones.
 It is then that the world begins to turn on its axis for you as you engage with this extraordinary exhibition.

 Mooted as a mid-career project, this exhibition sees Froud in his mid 50s, offering sophisticated and carefully articulated summation on all that he’s been working on and interested in through his career.
 And while the geometry is central to it all, there’s an ethos as to where this geometry is found and how it is extrapolated that keeps you curious to the very end.

 But more than that, Froud takes the whole of the upstairs gallery space and uses it with clarity and empathy.
-It’s a humble exhibition that is about the real skills of looking and drawing on supports such as brown paper, but a proud one too, that examines a great diversity of artmaking approaches.
+It’s a humble exhibition that is about the real skills of looking and drawing on supports such as brown paper, but a proud one too, one that examines a great diversity of artmaking approaches.
 Ultimately, it is satisfyingly balanced in the layout of work, which takes you through four ‘chapters’ of possibility.

 You do, however, emerge from this exhibition remembering Froud’s fondness for all things Alice in Wonderland.
 Not because there’s a Cheshire Cat secreted in the interstices of the lines and circles here, but rather because the mathematical ethos of Lewis Carroll’s madcap ideas are spun under the surface of these works.